prts44/MonopolyDealOnline/README.md

 <b>NOTE:</b>

+This is more of a proof of concept/test of my own skill than a super well-made game.
+I'm fairly happy with how it turned out, but it lacks quite a bit of polish.
+In the future, I'd like to fix this lack of polish, but this is not a major priority for me at the moment.

 The rules differ slightly for this online version due to the way I've implemented it.
 I would like to remove these differences, but I want to have something that works before that.
 The scenarios where these differences will matter are somewhat uncommon, but not impossible and will likely impact some games, so I don't want to keep them for very long.
 Removing these differences will require me to redo most of the property handling as they are edge cases that I failed to notice somewhat late into development.
 Aside from this, there are some alterations that I'm keeping because I personally prefer them.
 The list is here:

 Unintentional alterations: